sadiagit/FlashCardApp/README.md

 # Run in Docker mode

-This app uses docker compose as it needs to start two containers, one for the the app and other for the sql server container.
+This app uses docker compose as it needs to start two containers, one for the app and other for the sql server container.

 You can either choose to open the code in Visual studio and set docker-compose project as start up project and run the app or you can